AnggaR96s/Reforestation/README.md

-## Why didn’t the skeleton cross the road?
-Because he had no guts.
+## I was just looking at my ceiling.
+Not sure if it’s the best ceiling in the world, but it’s definitely up there.